 Are you ready?
 Here’s a game based on a real promotion that isn’t a WWE title.
 I know, shocking.
-Anyway, NJPW Strong Spirits is a mobile title centred on New Japan Pro-Wrestling, so it shouldn’t surprise you to see some familiar faces, assuming you follow the professional wrestling circuit.
-Even if you’re not a die-hard NJPW fan, it’s a worthwhile game, especially since it offers a certain authenticity that other smartphone wrestling games lack.
+Anyway, NJPW Strong Spirits is a mobile title centered on New Japan Pro-Wrestling, so it shouldn’t surprise you to see some familiar faces, assuming you follow the professional wrestling circuit.

 WWE 2K Battlegrounds – Switch

 WWE 2K Battlegrounds is a surprisingly good game that I was honestly expecting to piledrive into the bin.
 Instead, it remains in my collection and can quench any wrestling urges I might have.
 Granted, the arcade-style title isn’t as good as the mainline WWE 2K series, but it was a good filler when its big brother had to miss its annual release due to WWE 2K20 being offensively bad.

 Overall, there are more than 70 superstars to choose from, including legends, current stars, and future hall of famers.
 I must admit, it’s fun to see some of the best moves in professional wrestling be exaggerated to the point of hilarity.

 If you like wrestling and card games, this is a title that you should play.
 WWE SuperCard is a deck-building game, as such, you collect cards to build the ultimate team, and it features many of your favorite stars from the past, present, and future, including John Cena – not that you can see him or anything – Randy Orton, Becky Lynch, Hulk Hogan, The Rock, Stone Cold Steve Austin, the Undertaker, and more.